Limantara/edwinlimantara.github.io/_posts/2018-3-8-kickstarter-dataset.md

 On a different note, looks like Crafts has a pretty low median value despite having a low success rate.

-It's still hard to draw a conclusion now, let's take a look at the unsuccessful projects next.
+Let's take a look at the unsuccessful projects next.
 ```
                    usd pledged  usd_pledged_real  usd_goal_real
     main_category